ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: : Mining Queries and Rubrics from Academic Surveys

 \subsection{Extract Top Venues from Research Fields}

-Top publishing venues are likely to contain topics and comparisons broadly important to researchers in that field.
-To focus on high-quality survey articles, we identify the top-20 publishing venues ranked by h5-index for each field in Google Scholar.\footnote{ \url{https://scholar.google.com}} Fields on Google Scholar can be overly specific (e.g., Wood Science \& Technology) or overly general (e.g., Health \& Medical Sciences (general)) for representing query topics, so we manually redistribute from 257 to 94 fields.\footnote{We merge 170 of 257 fields and introduce 7 more not originally present in Google Scholar. } This process results in 660 unique venues that are used to retrieve survey articles.
+To focus on high-quality surveys, we identify the top-20 publishing venues ranked by h5-index for each field in Google Scholar.
+Fields on Google Scholar can be overly specific (e.g., Wood Science \& Technology) or general (e.g., Health \& Medical Sciences (general)), so we manually redistribute from 257 to 94 fields.
+This process results in 660 venues that are used to retrieve survey articles.